 Worcester’s Dual Tax Classification System

 Every year the Worcester City Council meets at the end of November or early December to set the property tax rates.
 From 2015 through 2020 the council voted to widen the gap between the commercial/industrial taxpayers and the residential taxpayers.
 The 2021 vote was a little different.
 Six of the 11 elected officials voted to narrow the gap for the first time in six years.
-While it was not the tax differential the Worcester Regional Chamber of Commerce had advocated for, it hopefully is the first of many steps to a gradual approach to a fair and equitable single tax rate.
+However, since 2022 the Worcester City Council has continued to vote for lowest residential tax rate, further burdening our small businesses the backbone of our Downtown and neighborhood business districts.

 Advocation